servusdei2018/servusdei2018.github.io/s24/MA232/WK1.md

 4. $\frac{d^2y}{dx^2}=-k^2y$ for some constant $k>0$.
 This equation's general solution is $$y(x)=C_1cos(kx)+C_2sin(kx)$$

+## The Differential Equation
+A differential equation is an equation that involves the derivative(s) of an unknown function.
+A solution to a differential equation is a function that satisfies the equation.

 ## Classification of Differential Equations
 - *Ordinary differential equations* (ODE) are equations where the derivatives are taken with respect to only one variable; i.e., there is only one independent variable.
 - *Partial differential equations* (PDE) are equations that depend on partial derivatives of several variables; i.e., there are several independent variables.